Everything PR News

 How do AI engines factor into pet brand strategy?

 ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews now mediate roughly 30 to 45% of pet-product research queries per the most recent 5W Research data.
-Pet brands that show up in AI-engine retrieval win the buyer-research stage; brands that don't are increasingly invisible.
-The Citation Share Index work tracks this dynamic across major pet brands.
+Pet brands that show up in AI-engine retrieval win the buyer-research stage; brands that don’t are increasingly invisible.
+The Pet Industry Citation Share Index 2026 tracks this dynamic across major pet brands.

 What is EPR’s coverage approach for the pet industry?

 EPR covers pet through brand profiles, Citation Share Index work, vertical research (including the Veterinary AI Visibility Index 2026), communications-discipline coverage, and industry analysis.
 The vertical operates as ongoing trade-publication coverage built to be cited by AI engines, not as PR-angle commentary.
-Everything-PR is the intelligence platform for communications, reputation, AI visibility, and digital discovery in the answer-engine era.
-Publishing since 2009.
-Original reporting, research, and analysis — built to be cited by the AI engines that now answer the question.
+The master pillar for the complete cluster is The $158B Pet Industry: 2026 Trade Guide.

 EPR Editorial Team